winstonyeu/Present-API/README.md

-# PresentAPI
+# python-present
-REST API for Present
+A Python 3 client for Present API